Hakob Manandyan: Publicist and legal activities

-Years Dedicated to Science and the Development of Armenia
+Science and the development of Armenia

-In 1919, H. Manandyan returned to Armenia permanently and actively participated in the founding of the first university.
+In 1919, Manandyan returned to Armenia permanently, and actively participated in the founding of the first university.
 After that, he dedicated his life to the newly established Yerevan State University and Armenian students.
 In 1931, Manandyan stopped teaching at the university and devoted himself to scientific research.

 In 1926, H. Manandyan was awarded the title of professor, and in 1935, the title of Honored Scientist of the USSR.
-For many years, he was the Scientific Secretary of the Institute of Science and Art of Armenia.
+He held the position of Scientific Secretary of the Institute of Science and Art of Armenia for multiple years.
 In 1939, he became the first and only representative of Armenia elected as a full member of the USSR Academy of Sciences in the field of history, and in 1943, he was confirmed as one of the first members of the Armenian SSR Academy of Sciences.

 From 1939 to 1946, he was elected as a deputy of the Yerevan City Council of Workers' Deputies.
 He was a member of many scientific commissions, supervised the candidate and research work of young historians.
 On the occasion of his 75th birthday, he was awarded the Order of the Red Banner of Labour.

-Academician H. Manandyan died on February 4, 1952, at the age of 79.
-In recognition of his immense contribution to the establishment and development of the Yerevan State University, Manandyan was buried in the courtyard of his beloved University.
-In 2001, by decision of the Government of the Republic of Armenia, the remains of the renowned Armenian were moved to the Komitas Pantheon.
+Manandyan died on 4 February 1952, at the age of 79.
+In recognition of his contribution to the establishment and development of Yerevan State University, Manandyan was buried in the courtyard of the university.
+In 2001, by decision of the Government of the Republic of Armenia, his remains were moved to the Komitas Pantheon.

-On December 21, 1973, a scientific session of Yerevan State University and the Institute of History, dedicated to the 100th anniversary of Manandyan's birth, was held at the Academy of Sciences of the Armenian SSR.
-A street in the Shengavit administrative district of Yerevan is also named after the great historian.
+On 21 December 1973, a scientific session of Yerevan State University and the Institute of History, dedicated to the 100th anniversary of Manandyan's birth, was held at the Academy of Sciences of the Armenian SSR.
+A street in the Shengavit administrative district of Yerevan is also named after the historian.

-In 1937, one of the buildings of Yerevan was built - the house of specialists on Teryan Street, where H. Manandyan was provided with an apartment, and he lived in it for the rest of his life.
+In 1937, the house of specialists on Teryan Street was built in Yerevan, where H. Manandyan was provided with an apartment and lived in for the rest of his life.
 To this day, there is a memorial stone dedicated to him at the entrance to the building.
 Currently, the great-granddaughter and sole heir of the scientist, Spiritual Teacher and public figure Eleonora Manandyan, lives in this house with her mother Satenik and daughter Tarieyl.

-The University in Manandyan's Life

-From the very foundation of the University, H. Manandyan lived with a mission that was the cornerstone of the university's creation – the revival of the devastated Armenia and the suffering Armenian people.